CAREER GUIDE: PART 2

 Time commitment: Fully exploring your options and how much good you could do isn’t very fast.
 There’s a lot of material to help you, but it’s a longer process than looking up jobs on a board and just applying to whichever ones look potentially relevant.

-Hard questions with large uncertainty: Both moral questions (do I prefer working to stop factory farming or alleviating the hardships of poverty?) and practical questions (is this organization doing effective work for their cause?) can be hard questions to answer.
+Hard questions with large uncertainty: Both moral questions (do I prefer working to stop factory farming or alleviating the hardships of poverty?) and practical questions (is this organization doing effective work for their cause?) can be difficult questions to answer.
 In most cases, even after looking into them, there’s a lot of uncertainty about the answer.

 A great way to test personal fit for perovskite photovoltaic cell development is whether you can pronounce the words perovskite photovoltaic cell.